Antony Gormley’s Fields

 To make the Field for British Isle, he needed approximately 30 tons of clay.
 For this reason, he approached the Ibstock factory and asked to provide the clay.
 This brickmaking company in St. Helens has never got such a request but agreed to provide their expertise.

 All the people were supposed to be ready to commence the work at 9.00 and end the day at 17.00.
 Each day, two workers started by cutting and distributing large lumps of clay.
-They used wheelbarrows and trolleys to meet the large demand.
+They used wheelbarrows and trolleys to meet the great demand.
 After that, every person settled into their own rhythm of working.
 With time, all of them got used to what is required of them.
 Confidence also grew with each additional row of figures.
 The two main workers also conducted a census at the end of every single day.
 The main objective of this census was to total the number of figures from individual contributors.

-Most of the volunteers didn’t have a clear picture of what the whole idea was about but as the day’s elapsed, most of them started getting insights into what the whole idea was about.
+Most of the volunteers didn’t have a clear picture of what the whole idea was about, but as the day’s elapsed, most of them started getting insights into what the whole idea was about.
 After five days, the whole school was populated by 40,000 figures.
-The whole group left with an intense feeling of satisfaction inspired by the achievement and the quality of the experience.
+The whole group was left with an intense feeling of satisfaction inspired by the achievement and the quality of the experience.

 To create this installation, Antony Gormely teamed up with Tate Liverpool alongside the pupils from two schools in St. Helens in Merseyside – Sutton Community High and Sherdley County Primary – as well as their families living in the area.
 This collaborative aspect was a signature style of Gormley in all his Field pieces.